Dec 01 2015

 Knight of Wands

 Today you want to work on gathering up the courage and confidence that are needed to go after your goals.

-You may be ready to chase after a ream you’d set aside because you lacked the time, energy or resources to follow it n the past.
-You may be reading to pursue an interest that’s been calling out to you that’s no longer possible to resist.
+You may be ready to chase after a dream you’d set aside because you lacked the time, energy or resources to follow it n the past.
+You may be ready to pursue an interest that’s been calling out to you that’s no longer possible to resist.
 Or you may be thinking about something (or someone) you’re passionate about that you’re only now in a position to pursue.

 The Knight of Wands — this version from the Arcus Arcanum Tarot — encourages you to move past your fears and go after your dreams with the attitude that nothing can stand in your way.

 You don’t want to waiver or second-guess yourself; you want to grab onto opportunities that present themselves without a moment’s hesitation.

 If this is someone in your life, you will know him by his larger-than-life personality.
 You’ll know him by his act-first / think-later approach to life.
 And while he may not be off fighting battles, you’ll know that if he were, he’d come out on top.

 He may he here to teach you the importance of embracing some of these qualities yourself.
 If so keep in mind the importance of making preparations and pacing yourself so you don’t run out of steam.

 The Knight of Wands tends to run on adrenalin and has been known to lose interest in projects once they become routine.
 But overall he’s here to teach you how to challenge yourself to set your goals in motion.
 If you temper them with a enough discipline and perseverance, you just may see them come to fruition.

 Two of Cups